akraino-edge-stack/icn-nodus/README.md

 ## Contact Us

-For any questions about ovn4nfv k8s , feel free to ask a question in #general in the [ICN slack](https://akraino-icn-admin.herokuapp.com/), or open up a https://jira.opnfv.org/issues/.
+For any questions about Nodus k8s , feel free to ask a question in #general in the [ICN slack](https://akraino-icn-admin.herokuapp.com/), or open up a https://jira.akraino.org/projects/ICN/issues.

-* Srinivasa Addepalli <srinivasa.r.addepalli@intel.com>
-* Ritu Sood <ritu.sood@intel.com>
-* Kuralamudhan Ramakrishnan <kuralamudhan.ramakrishnan@intel.com>